Yuyoyuppe: Career

 In 2008, Yuyoyuppe began to post videos on the video sharing service Nico Nico Douga, where he would become well known for his Vocaloid songs with elements of hard rock, with considerable success for his song "Hope", sung by Hatsune Miku.
 He would later join the band My Eggplant Died Yesterday as a vocalist.

 On September 26, 2012, Yuyoyuppe released his debut album Story of Hope, as his first release on the label Yamaha Music which he joined that year.
 On January 16, 2013, he released the album Wall in the Presence: Yuppemism Edition to the iTunes Store.
-On July 7, 2014, he released the album Vocaloholic, and later that month, he left My Eggplant Died Yesterday to form a new band called Grilled Meat Youngmans.
+On July 16, 2014, he released the album Vocaloholic, and later that month, he left My Eggplant Died Yesterday to form a new band called Grilled Meat Youngmans.
+In October 2016, he released the album Yutori Dakara Honki ni Narenai.
+In September 2019, Grilled Meat Youngmans announced that they were changing their name to Naked Identity Created by King.
+In August 2025, he released a song with neko titled "Cut it deep" digitally.

 Yuyoyuppe has produced music for other artists, such as Babymetal, for their debut album Babymetal.
 He has since written music for the band, including the song "Karate" from Metal Resistance.
 Finding appeal in the band's music, he was approached by the band's manager Kobametal to write a song, to which he obliged.

 Mamiya also performs as a DJ under the stage name DJ'Tekina//Something, having performed at the Rock in Japan Festival and Summer Sonic Festival.

 He is married to voice actress Hibiku Yamamura, who announced their marriage on Twitter on November 3rd, 2023.